-18. Grafi — scratching the outline of the cartoon on the ground in order to preserve it through overlapping opaque and dark-toned paint — was not used often.
+18. Grafi — scratching the outline of the cartoon on the ground to preserve it through overlapping opaque and dark-toned paint — was not used often.
 Experienced masters rarely did it.

 19. In monumental painting, the figure was defined by brush with yellow ochre.
-First it was applied with a very dilute light color.
-If it was necessary to correct or alter the figure, then they continued to draw with a reddish-brown earth pigment, called sinopia.
-Then they covered the cartoon with an opaque layer of sankir (proplasmos); therefore further painting on the figure (i.e., the color and definition of the form) typically did not depend on a particular color.
+First, it was applied with a very dilute light color.
+If it was necessary to correct or alter the figure, they continued to draw with a reddish-brown earth pigment called sinopia.
+Then they covered the cartoon with an opaque layer of sankir (proplasmos); therefore, further painting on the figure (i.e., the color and definition of the form) typically did not depend on a particular color.
 It is a different matter in icon painting.
-Usually, the cartoon was painted on the levkas with black pigment, first applied thinly, and then thicker and opaque.
-While working on the preliminary drawing, especially in large paintings, the master considered the transparency of the overlaying layers, and rapidly one way or another made markings to model the form.
-(This method is especially visible in the painting of the face of icon Angel of the Golden Hair of the 11th century from the collection of State Russian Museum, Saint Petersburg.)
+Usually, the cartoon was painted on the levkas with black pigment, first applied thinly and then thicker and opaque.
+While working on the preliminary drawing, especially in large paintings, the master considered the transparency of the overlaying layers and rapidly, one way or another, made markings to model the form.
+(This method is especially visible in the painting of the face of the icon Angel of the Golden Hair of the 11th century from the collection of the State Russian Museum, Saint Petersburg.)
 The oily binding agents (egg yolk) and the coat of oil varnish (drying oil) affect the transparency of pigment in icon painting.

 21. In monumental paintings in Coptic monasteries of the 6th through 7th centuries, in catacombs, and on wall paintings of churches in Cappadocia and Eastern Roman provinces, proplasmos is very bright — at times almost white.
 (For example, in the wall paintings of four cave churches of the 8th through 10th centuries in Sabereebi Monastery, Georgia.)